botwiki/botwiki.org/content/bots/twitterbots/BaanaCounter.md

 Robots: index,follow
 */

-[@BaanaCounter](https://twitter.com/BaanaCounter) is a Twitter bot created by [hugovk](https://twitter.com/hugovk).

-Tweeting hourly the number of bikes using the Baana bicycle corridor in Helsinki.
+[@BaanaCounter](https://twitter.com/BaanaCounter) is a bot created by [@hugovk](https://twitter.com/hugovk) that tweets hourly the number of bikes using the [Baana bicycle corridor](http://www.publicspace.org/en/works/h241-baana-pedestrian-and-bicycle-corridor) in Helsinki.